mathspp/mathspp/pages/02.blog/textual-tutorial-build-a-todo-app-in-python/item.md

 The code for this app can be found in the [textual-todo GitHub repository][textual-todo].
 Feel free to star the repository and fork it to play around with the code.

+You can also just install the app with `python -m pip install textual-todo` and run it with `todo`!

 ## Getting up to speed